ministryofjustice/et_atos_file_transfer/README.md

 SECRET_KEY_BASE - Just make up a random 128 character hex string

+DB_HOST - Must be the same as for the API service (defaults to localhost) DB_USERNAME - Must be the same as for the API service (defaults to postgres) DB_PASSWORD - Must be the same as for the API service (defaults to postgres) DB_PORT - Must be the same as for the API service (defaults to 5432)

 AWS_ACCESS_KEY_ID - Must be the same as for the API service AWS_SECRET_ACCESS_KEY - Must be the same as for the API service AWS_REGION - Must be the same as for the API service